 For example, the country more than doubled its primary school enrollments between 2000 and 2009.
 During the same period, Niger added 30,000 new teachers and opened 16,000 new schools.
-These improvements have been financed by higher education expenditures, which now equals about 3.8% of GDP, slightly less than the Sub-Saharan average.
+These improvements have been financed by higher education expenditures, which now equal about 4.1% of GDP, higher than the Sub-Saharan average (3.4%).
 Aid from other countries and international organizations also has been used to support these improvements (see p.3 of Economics and Resources).